Europe's First Domestic Sodium-Ion Cell: Materials, Scale, and Limits

 The Significance of a Domestic Supply Chain

 Establishing a fully domestic supply chain for sodium-ion batteries is critical for Europe’s energy strategy.
 By sourcing all components—including cathode and anode materials—locally, Europe can reduce its reliance on foreign suppliers, mitigate supply chain risks, and enhance its industrial sovereignty.
-As noted by industry experts, this localized approach fosters job creation and supports compliance with evolving EU sustainability regulations, making it a strategic priority for the region.
+As the cited analysis notes, this localized approach fosters job creation and supports compliance with evolving EU sustainability regulations, making it a strategic priority for the region.

 Key Components and Manufacturing Processes